|

 Apart from changing the settings of the rotors, the daily key also involved

-the insertion of a unique key card in a drawer on the left of the machine.
+the insertion of a unique key card into a drawer on the left of the machine.

 ➤ More information